Reviewing Uses of Regulatory Compliance Monitoring: Results

+\paragraph{Data Origin and Data Availability} For the final aspect of the preparation phase, we look at the origin and availability of the process event data used in the analysed studies.
+In Fig.~\ref{fig:data_origin_availability}, we provide an overview of our findings.

-Looking at the process event data being used in the \emph{conformance} checking studies, 30 of the 36 conformance checking studies use real-world data, although only in five cases this data is available.
+As to the \emph{conformance} checking studies, 35 of 41 conformance checking studies use real-world data, although only in seven cases this data is available.
 Usually, available real-world process event data stems from the \emph{Business Process Intelligence Challenge} (BPIC) (e.g.,~\cite{taghiabadiComplianceCheckingDataAware2014}), but also from data provided by a governmental data sharing portal~\cite{sangilHeuristicsBasedProcessMining2020} or a publicly available clinical database~\cite{chikkaConformanceCheckingMethodology2020}.
-17 of the 30 applications with real-world data are in the healthcare domain, which is also the most represented domain in the conformance checking studies.
-On the other hand, only six of 36 studies use purely synthetic data, which is made available in one case.
+21 of 35 applications with real-world data are in the healthcare domain, which is also the most represented domain in the conformance checking studies.
+On the other hand, only six of 41 studies use purely synthetic data, which is made available in one case.
 We therefore observe a low overall availability of process event data in the conformance checking space but a high degree of real-world data.

-In the \emph{compliance} checking studies, we see real-world process event data being used in six of nine studies, and synthetic data in four of nine studies.
-However, only in two of the real-world studies, this data is actually available -- notably, they employ BPIC event logs which have been made available for research purposes beforehand~\cite{lyComplianceMonitoringBusiness2015,vanbeestCrossInstanceRegulatoryCompliance2023}.
+In the \emph{compliance} checking studies, we see real-world process event data being used in twelve of 17 studies, and synthetic data in six of 17 studies.
+However, only in four of the real-world studies, this data is actually available -- notably, three of them employ BPIC event logs which have been made available for research purposes beforehand~\cite{lyComplianceMonitoringBusiness2015,vanbeestCrossInstanceRegulatoryCompliance2023,gongBpCMonRulebasedMonitoring2017}.